shute-technologies/octopus-web-framework/README.md

 - Render a Quad Primitive
 - Render a Cirle Primitive

-2. **Space Game**: This sample is a whole simple 2D mini-game of side-scroller space shooter, the controls for the are:
+2. **Space Game**: This sample is a whole simple 2D mini-game of side-scroller space shooter, the controls for the game are:
 - SPACE Key: for shooting the player bullets
 - Mouse: for controlling the player movements